 You must perform a fair, accurate investigation if an employee is suspected of stealing time at work.
 A third party should investigate your suspicions, not the person who uncovered the time theft.
 During the process, you must maintain strict confidentiality with the help of relevant professionals.

-Under the Fair Labor Standards Act (FLSA), businesses must pay an employee for all the hours recorded on their timesheets.
-Even if you reckon that some of that time may be stolen it's not advisable to try to withhold their wages over a time theft claim.
+Under the Fair Labor Standards Act (FLSA), businesses must pay employees for all the hours recorded on their timesheets.
+Even if you reckon that some of that time may be stolen, it's not advisable to try to withhold their wages over a time theft claim.
 If you choose to do it, an employee can sue the company for two times the missing wages, plus any legal costs and fees.

 Furthermore, if you try to bring a time theft claim against a worker who accuses you of withholding their salaries, your action could be seen as vindictive.